IBMDeveloperUK/Java-Containers101/labs/Lab_2.md

 done
 ```

 With luck, you will be able to see a drastic increase in start-up time.
 It was possible for me to get 50-60s seconds of CPU time shaved off or an average of 5-6s of CPU time every time we start the application using both AppCDS and AOT.
-Having said this, the trade-off is that we have a cache of over 100MB which we would have to load and store within our application.
+Having said this, the trade-off is that we now have a cache of about 150MB which we would have to load and store whenever we deploy our application.

+## jLink

+The last optimisation we will explore in this lab is jLink

 Congratulations, you have completed Lab 2!
 Feel free to go [back to the menu](../README.md) to choose another lab.